-2022 2021
+2023 2022

-Inactive employees entitled to, but not yet receiving benefits 4 2
+Inactive employees entitled to, but not yet receiving benefits 3 4

-Active employees 7 9
+Active employees 8 7

 Total 11 11

 Contributions: The Authority has elected the annually determined contribution rate plan provisions of the TCDRS Act.
 The plan is funded by monthly contributions from both employee members and the Authority based on the covered payroll of employee members.
 Under the TCDRS Act, the contribution rate of the Authority is actuarially determined annually.
-The Authority contributed using the actuarial rate of 9.34% for the months of the accounting year 2023 and 9.19% for the months of the accounting year 2022.
-The Authority's contributions to the plan were \$87,287 and \$85,121 for the year ended September 30, 2023 and 2022, respectively.
+The Authority contributed using the actuarial rate of 8.77% for the months of the accounting year 2024 and 9.34% for the months of the accounting year 2023.
+The Authority's contributions to the plan were \$90,498 and \$87,287 for the years ended September 30, 2024 and 2023, respectively.

-Net pension asset: The Authority's net pension asset was measured as of December 31, 2022 and 2021, and the total pension liability used to calculate the net pension asset was determined by an actuarial valuation as of that date.
+Net pension asset: The Authority's net pension asset was measured as of December 31, 2023 and 2022, and the total pension liability used to calculate the net pension asset was determined by an actuarial valuation as of that date.

-Actuarial assumptions: The actuarial assumption that determined the total pension liability as of December 31, 2022 were based on the results of an actuarial experience study for the period January 1, 2017, through December 31, 2020, except where required to be different by GASB Statement No. 68.
+Actuarial assumptions: The actuarial assumption that determined the total pension liability as of December 31, 2023 was based on the results of an actuarial experience study for the period January 1, 2017, through December 31, 2020, except where required to be different by GASB Statement No. 68.

-The total pension liability in the December 31, 2022 and 2021 actuarial valuations was determined using the following actuarial assumptions, applied to all periods included in the measurement:
+The total pension liability in the December 31, 2023 and 2021 actuarial valuations was determined using the following actuarial assumptions, applied to all periods included in the measurement:

-2022 2021
+2023 2022

 Inflation 2.50% 2.50%

 Salary increases (including inflation-varies by age and

 service - average over career) 4.70% 4.70%

-Investment rate of return 7.50% 7.60%
+Investment rate of return 7.50% 7.50%